Maureen220/Maureen220/README.md

 - 👋 Hi, I’m Maureen
-- I’m interested in data engineering and programming.
+- I’m interested in Data Engineering and programming.
 - I’m looking to collaborate on new projects and ideas with members in that field.

 <!---